Make a simple, but elegant cod in white wine lemon caper sauce. Serve it on cauliflower rice for a gluten free, dairy free, and paleo dinner.

 And it definitely feels a lot healthier than sitting down and drinking 2 straight glasses of wine!

 - 1-1/2 pounds of cod or other white fish fillet (I buy mine here)

 - 3/4 cup dry white wine

 - Salt and pepper to taste

 - Dry fish and season on both sides with salt and pepper and set aside.

-- Place a medium to large sauté pan over medium heat and add 1 tablespoon of olive oil.
+- Place a medium to large sauté pan over medium heat and add 1 tablespoon of avocado oil.
 Once hot, throw in the onions and cook 3-5 minutes, or until the onions are translucent and begin to color.
 Then add the wine and deglaze the pan, scraping up any browned bits.
 Juice the lemon into the pan and turn up the heat until the sauce is reduced by almost half.

 - Meanwhile, place another medium sauté pan over medium heat with the remaining olive oil.
 Add the fish and cook until opaque, about 3 minutes per side.
 It doesn't need to be completely done yet as it will be added to the sauce to finish.